htcondor/htcondor/docs/version-history/development-release-series-91.rst

   for other startd cron jobs; see :macro:`STARTD_CRON_<JobName>_CONDITION`.
   :jira:`667`

-- The :doc:`htcondor <../man-pages/htcondor>` CLI tool now automates the
-  setup of our CHTC Slurm cluster when requesting to run jobs on these resources.
+- The :ref:`htcondor_command` CLI tool now automates the setup of our CHTC Slurm cluster when requesting to run jobs on these resources.
   :jira:`783`